Building Sustainable Recruitment Systems: Insights from Melissa Kelly

 Question: Practically, how do you do it?
 What's your LinkedIn activity like?

-The content I create is based on the work that I do and the value I can add.
-I share free information, giving tips and advice.
-I used to run LinkedIn Lives and webinars where I would just do different subject matters and give all the information, practical steps, tips, and tools that people can use in their own businesses.
-I give out to hopefully attract in, and it allows you to show your expertise.
+The content I create reflects my work and the value I can offer.
+I share free information, tips, and advice.
+I used to host LinkedIn Lives and webinars, discussing various topics and providing practical steps and tools for others to use in their businesses.
+I give to attract clients and demonstrate my expertise.

-LinkedIn messaging has worked best for me.
-Email marketing hasn't really worked for me to date.
-I'm going to be launching a website soon, which will help with SEO and professional proofreading.
+LinkedIn messaging has yielded the best results for me.
+Email marketing hasn’t worked as well.
+I plan to launch a website soon to enhance my SEO and professional presence.

 Talent Acquisition at Scale: The PwC Example

-Question: For someone reading this, how is a talent acquisition function structured in a large organisation like PwC?
+Question: For someone reading this, how is a talent acquisition function structured in a large organization like PwC?

 AI's Impact on Recruitment